Congenital/log/README.md

     level should less than DEBUG(5) and large than FATAL(1). if less than 0, it's TRASH, can't output all log. it's be equal to log.Off()
+     WARN, ERROR, FATAL has file and fileine output, DEBUG and INFO is no;
      */